ajaybenedict/worker-app/README.md

 # worker-app
 React Redux Toolkit with Web Workers and Service Workers

-React Redux Toolkit with Web Workers and Service Workers

 Overview

 This project demonstrates the use of React with Redux Toolkit to manage state, along with Web Workers and Service Workers to improve performance and offline capabilities.